trifork/cheetah-development-infrastructure/readme.md

 - **OpenSearch-Dashboard** - Dashboard solution for interacting with OpenSearch API
 - **OpenSearch Configurer** - Uses [OpenSearch Template Configuration Script](https://github.com/trifork/cheetah-infrastructure-utils-opensearch) to setup Index Templates and more.

+Files placed in any subdirectory of [config/opensearch-configurer/](config/opensearch-configurer/) are automatically applied to the OpenSearch instance.

 ### Running OpenSearch and its associated services

 Run: